HariSekhon/Knowledge-Base/travel.md

 [Slaska 19](https://www.tripadvisor.com/Restaurant_Review-g274725-d13810673-Reviews-Slaska_19-Gdansk_Pomerania_Province_Northern_Poland.html)
 is a good restaurant away from the centre with an affordable weekday lunch menu and good wifi.

-#### Warsaw

-Decent low pressure capital.

-One of my colleagues moved back to Warsaw as a contractor.

 #### Krakow

 Tourist hotspot.

 *"F\*ck Warsaw, go to Krakow!"*, one of my Polish colleagues told me.
 He was right.

+#### Poznan

+Historic town with lovely centre and plenty of good restaurants.

+My first stopover in Poland when driving from Germany.
+I was pleasantly surprised how nice it was.

+An excellent stopover choice when driving across Poland.

+#### Sopot

+The most expensive area in Poland, near Gdansk.

+Good beaches, restaurants, and walkways.

+#### Warsaw

+Decent low pressure capital.

+One of my colleagues moved back to Warsaw as a contractor.

 ### Hungary